dotnet/docs/docs/core/extensions/globalization-icu.md

 - <xref:System.TimeZoneInfo.TryConvertIanaIdToWindowsId(System.String,System.String@)>
 - <xref:System.TimeZoneInfo.TryConvertWindowsIdToIanaId%2A>

-On Windows 10 May 2019 Update or any later versions, the mentioned APIs will consistently succeed.
+On Windows versions mentioned in the [ICU on Windows](#icu-on-windows) section table, the mentioned APIs will consistently succeed.
 However, on older versions of Windows, these APIs will consistently fail.
 In such cases, you can enable the [app-local ICU](#app-local-icu) feature to ensure the success of these APIs.
 On non-Windows platforms, these APIs will always succeed regardless of the version.

 In addition, it's crucial for apps to ensure that they're not running in [globalization invariant mode](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md) or [NLS mode](#use-nls-instead-of-icu) to guarantee the success of these APIs.